jclapis/rp-pi-guide/Docker.md

 ### Setting up a Validator

-With respect to using it, Rocket Pool developer Jake Pospischil has written up [a wonderful guide on exactly this](https://medium.com/rocket-pool/rocket-pool-v2-5-beta-node-operators-guide-77859891766b) already.
+With respect to using it, Rocket Pool developer Jake Pospischil has written up [a wonderful guide on exactly this](https://medium.com/rocket-pool/rocket-pool-v2-5-beta-node-operators-guide-77859891766b) already *(yes, the URL says it's for Beta 2.5, but that's just an issue with Medium's cache - this is the guide for Beta 3.0, I promise)*.
 It also covers installing Rocket Pool, but that's for boring old normal computers... you already did that whole process!
 Anyway, to learn how to use Rocket Pool for validating on ETH2, take a look at the guide linked above and skip about halfway down the page, to the section labeled **Registering Your Node**.
 That will walk you through the ins-and-outs of how to create a validator with Rocket Pool.